ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/convert_offering_from_pre_w19.md

 ---
-topic: "Setup: Offering From Pre-W19"
+topic: "Convert: Offering From Pre-W19"
-desc: "Setting up a new offering level repo in this format, starting with a pre-W19 repo"
+desc: "Converting a pre-W19 repo to an offering repo"
-category_prefix: "Setup: "
+category_prefix: "Convert: "
 indent: true
 ---

+The pre-w19 format did not have a distinction between course level and offering level repos; everything was together.

+So, to create an offering repo for the new format, you have to disentangle the parts of the parts of the old repo that now go at the offering level from those that belong at the course level.

 # Step 1: Create an empty offering repo